YEEthanCC/AgentBuilder-EN/Knowledge_Base/Integrate_Knowledge_Base_within_Application.md

 ## Creating an Application Integrated with Knowledge Base

 A **"Knowledge Base"** can be used as an external information source to provide precise answers to user questions via LLM.
-You can associate an existing knowledge base with any application type in Dify.
+You can associate an existing knowledge base with any application type in AgentBuilder.

 Taking a chat assistant as an example, the process is as follows: